sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ###Controls

 Controls include any of the simple widgets that can appear on the application Ribbon, including: Button, Tool, CheckBox, ComboBox, EditBox, LabelControl, DynamicMenu, and CustomControl.
-All simple ribbon controls are declared in a moduleís controls element.
+All simple ribbon controls are declared in a module‚Äôs controls element.
 Although controls are declared in a controls section, they are referenced when defining a group.
 This allows the same control to appear in multiple groups without having to re-declare the entire control.

 The following declaration includes a few of the most common attributes associated with buttons: